SDA is currently funded with the following regional, national and European research projects (industry funded projects are not included here).

 - QROWD – A European project that will deliver innovative solutions to improve transport and mobility in European cities combining the power of the Qrowd and RDF.

 - Simple-ML – A textual & graphical domain-specific language for semantic data analytics workflows.

 - SLIPO – A European project that develops a Scalable Linking and Integration of Big POI data.

 - WDAqua – Answering Questions using Web Data.

 Open Source Projects

-AskNow is a Question Answering (QA) system for RDF datasets.
+AskNow is an Umbrella project for our activities over Question Answering and Conversational AI.
 Read more about AskNow.